nesterrovv/software-engineering-basics/README.md

-# Software-engineering-basics - my implimentation of a course "Basics of software engineering" at ITMO University, 2nd year
+# Software engineering basics - my implimentation of a course "Basics of software engineering" at ITMO University, 2nd year

 ## Course description
 There are 4 labs to complete in this course.
 It is planned to publish all 4 solved laboratory works,